neuroinformatics-unit/ethology/CONTRIBUTING.md

 ```
 Alternatively, you can also use the GitHub web interface to create a new release and tag.

-The addition of a GitHub tag triggers the package's deployment to PyPI.
+The addition of a GitHub tag triggers the package's deployment to PyPI (see the [continuous integration](#continuous-integration) section).
 The version number is automatically determined from the latest tag on the _main_ branch.

 ## Test data